rnvdev/rnvdev/README.md

 I'm from **Brazil** (Rio de Janeiro).<br>

 - I love to learn, the learning process, makes me happy.
 I don't know maybe Sérotonine?<br>
-- I'm focus in Java and JavaScript stack.<br>
+- I'm focus in Java and JavaScript stack, but always keep eyes in other languages.<br>
 - In free time i learn more about other technologies, design, running, watch good films, series and listen music.
 - I recognize myself as etenity learner and don't use much labels about that.
 - I always seek my best, each day it's a day to improve myself as human and professional.